 Don’t ever sacrifice your credibility for profits or personal gain.

 So many shining stars in business coaching, ended up falling to the ground when they chose money over reputation.

 Whether you’re making a decision to partner with someone, price your coaching services and products, or write copy for a sales page ask yourself…

 Will this hurt or help my credibility?

 This list of credibility boosting ideas will get you started on building a rock-solid reputation in your niche.

 Remember: building credibility takes time so don’t rush this.
 Be patient, be persistent and you’ll see results.

 - Create your own, unique coaching methodology that you want to be known for. (check out my Ultimate Guide to Creating a Powerful Coaching Methodology to learn how to do this)

 - Consider getting credentials or in a specific technique related to your niche.
 This doesn’t have to be a complicated thing.
 A simple certification course or workshop will go a long way.

 - Collect testimonials from happy clients.
-(Note: Written testimonials are great but video testimonials rock!
+(Note: Written testimonials are great, but video testimonials rock!
 Aim to collect as many video testimonials as you can.)

 - Volunteer your services for a good cause or non-profit organization.
 This is a powerful way to give back and demonstrate your commitment and dedication as a business coach at the same time.